tsfpga/tsfpga/doc/sphinx/simulation.rst

 Minimal example
 ---------------

-If your source code is roughly organized along the :ref:`folder structure <folder_structure>`, running simulations using tsfpga and VUnit is as simple as:
+If the source code is roughly organized along the :ref:`folder structure <folder_structure>`, running simulations using tsfpga and VUnit is as simple as:

 .. code-block:: python
     :caption: Minimal ``simulate.py`` file.